The Cosmopolitan Attitude of Ahimsa

 Cosmopolitan attitude

 Cosmopolitanism, like the nonviolent attitude, can only be a consciously chosen attitude.
-This implies a certain curiosity about other ways of living and the openness to get engaged with other ways of thinking.
+This implies a certain curiosity about other ways of living and the openness to engage with different ways of thinking.
 Above all, cosmopolitans feel responsible for the world in which they live.
 In their dealings with others, they try to avoid essentialist judgments.
 Furthermore, cosmopolitans always attempt, not to fix others to a certain identity.
 They seek to look behind the categories of identity, to be able to perceive the singular human being.
 Last but not least, cosmopolitans do not believe they have already found the ultimate truth.
 They are therefore always ready to revise their knowledge in the light of new, evident findings.

 The cosmopolitan: home everywhere or nowhere?

-A cosmopolites is one who, either in thoughts or in practice, distances himself from the customs and laws of his city and evaluates them from the standpoint of a higher order.1
+A cosmopolites is one who, either in thoughts or in practice, distances himself from the customs and laws of his city and evaluates them from the standpoint of a higher order.
+1

 Hence, among enemies of cosmopolitanism, this connotation of the cosmopolitan of standing outside the community played an important role.
 Thus, European Jews, who had become the focus of resentment and anti-Semitic conspiracy theories, were often described by Nazis and Stalinists as rootless cosmopolitans.